Is Coaching the Right Move—Or Not?

 When Coaching Is—and Isn’t—the Right Tool

-Coaching is useful when what happens next depends on how you lead.
+• Coaching is most useful when what happens next depends on how you lead.

 The best outcomes happen at inflection points—new roles, expanded responsibility, early friction—not when coaching becomes a last-ditch fix.